JuliaWeb/LibSSH.jl/docs/src/server_support.md

 The `DemoServer` is an extremely simple and limited implementation of an SSH server using the libssh [server API](https://api.libssh.org/stable/group__libssh__server.html).
-It's so limited in fact that for the sake of simplicity it only supports a single 'operation' per instance after authentication (e.g. running one command or forwarding one port).
 It's sole reason for existence is to be used in test suites to test client code.
 Do **not** expose this publicly!
 See the constructors docstrings for examples of how to use it (the LibSSH.jl test suite may also be informative).

 Supported features:
 - Password authentication: only the password is checked, not the username.